 When starting a business, usually there is probably a basic marketing plan in place and in most cases this will include among other things, defining the potential customers, setting up social media accounts and ways to optimize your website for interactions.

-However, when the organisation starts growing, there comes a need to change the initial plan and there can also be deviations from the original schedule.
+However, when the organization starts growing, there comes a need to change the initial plan and there can also be deviations from the original schedule.
 Due to fatigue, some admin tasks can be automated, hire more people for other tasks like writing a blog.
 This means it’s time to revisit and refresh your marketing campaign and find ways to win back traffic.
-SearchMedia advises you to review your tactics once after every six months but there is no fixed time scale.
+SearchMedia advises you to review your tactics once after every six months but there is no fixed timescale.

-It takes less than a day to switch up your marketing approach and this if done right boost results and invigorate your staff.
+It takes less than a day to switch up your marketing approach and if this is done right boost results and invigorate your staff.
 SearchMedia came up with a few steps to follow when rejuvenating your marketing campaign.

 Reward your team if the campaign was successful – It is always advisable to show appreciation to all those who were involved in making the campaign a success.
 Provided you got the resources; take your team out for lunch, to either prepare them for a new campaign or to appreciate them for a successful one.